 Use Chocolatey w/Proxy Server

-When trying to install Chocolatey behind a proxy server, you may be faced with errors like
+When trying to install Chocolatey behind a proxy server, you may be faced with one of the following errors:

 Get Response returned: (407) Proxy Authentication Required